Yukon Public Library

 Overall, Canadian County has a rich history rooted in agriculture, and has adapted to changing times to become a vibrant community with a diverse economy.

-This timeline provides a condensed summary of the historical journey of Canadian County, Oklahoma.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Canadian County, Oklahoma.

 • 1890 - Canadian County is founded as a part of Oklahoma Territory.